 So far my plan has been to ignore him for as long as possible in the hope that he goes away eventually?

 I guess it’s slightly easier to reject a borderline predatory leech (associate the leech with a gender yourself) that makes you feel widely uncomfortable 75% of the time in a global pandemic.

-Do you think our phones have helped us realise that we are all just serial ghosters, hoping the opposition has too much pride to double text?
+Do you think social media has helped us realise that we are all just serial ghosters, hoping the opposition has too much pride to double text?

 Or does the global pandemic mean we can finally tell them the truth: it’s not me, it’s the fact that you don’t believe in climate change and your questionable views on feminism